piyush-panpaliya/sysAdmin2023/challenges/chal2/README.md

 - I am assuming when the script is run all the required containers are present in exited state atleast.
 - To add new services the script has to be restarted
-- very bad code written for haddling json and file exception (was pretty tired after using ruby image from 7 years ago)
+- very bad code written for haddling json and file exception (was pretty tired after using ruby image from 7 years ago for chal3)